csci599-dl/csci599-dl.github.io/syllabus.md

 ## Contact
 ---
-Please **ONLY** use piazza for any general communication including questions.
+**Please use piazza for any general communication including questions.**
 We can’t really think of a good reason to use our staff mailing list or individual staff e-mail addresses.

 * Piazza: [https://piazza.com/usc/fall2017/csci599/home](https://piazza.com/usc/fall2017/csci599/home)
 * Staff mailing list (just in case): deeplearning-staff-l@usc.edu